Daily Life in Olden Times

 Come meet the early people of the Americas in olden times.
 Learn what people invented to make themselves happy and comfortable.
 Read fabulous myths!
-Play really old games.
+Play really fun games at school, at home, and online.
 Meet mischievous magical beings.
 Explore the daily life of those who lived in the Americas a long time ago - some of them right here, in your backyard.

 Iroquois Nation - What was the job of the False Face Society?
 Who were the Three Sisters?
 What were the Snow Snake Games?
 Who was Hiawatha?
 What was the League of Nations?
 What was wampum?
 Read the story of Wise Owl.
 Welcome to the Iroquois Nation in Olden Times.

 Ojibwa/Chippewa - Why did the Ojibwa hide pebbles in moccasins?
 What is a Charcoal Sad Face?
 How do you play Butterfly Hide and Seek?
 What is a Dream Catcher?
 Who was The Invisible Warrior?
 Welcome to the Ojibwa / Chippewa Indians in Olden Times.

 Cherokee Nation - Why did the Cherokee Indians have a red chief and a white chief?
 What is a Booger Ceremony?
 What techniques were invented by the Cherokee that made them successful in battle?
 Where is the Darkening Land?
 What is the Trail of Tears?